FIND A SEWING PROFESSIONAL

 Whether you need a custom-made garment for a special occasion or alterations to clothing that's already in your closet, a sewing and design professional can help you look and feel your best!
 Our members are dressmakers, tailors, seamstresses, alteration specialists, designers, teachers, sewing instructors, patternmakers, fabric and materials suppliers, and many other sewing and design specialists.
 We offer personalized service, custom fit, unique design, and quality workmanship.
+Members provide service in accordance with the association's Code of Ethics, and strive to produce workmanship according to the ASDP Standards of Quality.

 Choosing a Sewing and Design Professional